Residence Agreement Policies and Procedures

 Installing Personal Appliances

-Air conditioners are permitted in apartments or rooms only if approved by the Office of Accessible Education, and must comply with specifications provided by the building management staff.
+Air conditioners are permitted in apartments or rooms only if approved as a medical accommodation by the Office of Accessible Education, and must comply with specifications provided by the building management staff.
 Air conditioners will be removed (at a cost to the resident for labor and materials) if installed without authorization.
 Portable dishwashers may be used in apartment kitchens in graduate housing.
 Students in Escondido Village with washer/dryer hookups in their apartments may install Energy Star rated appliances after obtaining permission from their building management staff.

 Pets of any kind, including those housed in aquariums or terrariums, are prohibited in all university residences, (including off-campus apartments).
 If you are found to have a pet, you will be charged an administrative fee of $100/ day from the date it is discovered until it is permanently removed from your residence.
 You will also be charged a mandatory cleaning fee due to the extra cleaning needed to bring the room or apartment back to a standard for a student who may have a pet allergy.
 Students will be charged for any damages created by the pet, according to our damage policy.
 Persistent or recurrent violation of this policy will cause you to lose your housing privileges.

-The use of any recreational equipment is prohibited within or around the residences, except in areas designed explicitly for its use (e.g. basketball and volleyball courts).
+The use of any recreational equipment is prohibited within or around the residences, except in areas designed explicitly for its use (e.g., basketball and volleyball courts).
 Inline skates and roller skates must not be worn or used in any residence and may not be used on any surface not designed for pedestrian, bike or auto traffic.
 Skateboards are banned by ordinance from all regions of R&DE Student Housing except for paved exterior pathways within Escondido Village.

 Repairs or Modifications to the Interior and Exterior of Buildings